Pokémon the Movie: Black—Victini and Reshiram and White—Victini and Zekrom: Plot

-At Eindoak Town's harvest festival, the Pokémon trainers Ash Ketchum, Iris, and Cilan take part in a Pokémon battle competition.
+At Eindoak Town's harvest festival, Pokémon trainers Ash Ketchum, Iris, and Cilan take part in a Pokémon battle competition.
 Damon's sister Carlita notices Victini has been giving Ash's Tepig and Scraggy power boosts.
 Ash offers Victini some of Cilan's macarons and he and his friends befriend Victini.
 The next day, Ash promises to take Victini to the ocean, but Damon then forces Victini to use its power to help move the castle and redirect the Dragon Force's power to the vale.
 Ash and Juanita try to stop Damon from harming Victini, but their attempts are thwarted by Zekrom and Damon's Gothitelle or by Reshiram and Damon's Reuniclus.
 Ash ventures into the caves and finds Reshiram or Zekrom to help Victini.
 As Reshiram and Zekrom duel, both spot the destructive Dragon Force and join forces to stop it.

 Zekrom or Reshiram releases Victini and Damon is shown the Dragon Force, prompting him to use the castle to contain the unstable power with help from Reshiram and Zekrom.
-The group evacuate the castle, but Damon wants to try and fix the mess he has made and Victini remains trapped by the barrier with Ash and Pikachu not wanting to leave Victini, as the Dragon Force's power grows deadlier and the castle floats up into the sky.
+The group evacuate the castle, but Damon wants to try and fix the mess he has made, and Victini remains trapped by the barrier with Ash and Pikachu not wanting to leave Victini, while the Dragon Force's power grows deadlier and the castle floats up into the sky.
 Victini appears to sacrifice itself to blast apart the barrier by using its signature move V-Create, the contained Dragon Force energy being fired into space.
 Damon, Reshiram, and Zekrom guide the castle to the edge of the sea, and seal away the Dragon Force once again.

 Later, Ash, Iris, and Cilan visit a nearby beach in Victini's memory, tossing one of Cilan's macarons into the ocean.
 Victini appears and eats it, now free of the barrier (and somehow having survived the ordeal of using V-Create to destroy the Pillars of Protection and the barrier) and has plans to restore the valley its own way.
 Damon begs for forgiveness, receiving it from Juanita.